Pressure cooker pumpkin recipe to make homemade pumpkin puree is here. So easy to make in your Instant Pot or as a Ninja Foodi recipe!

 - Add ingredients

-Put your water and vegetable steamer basket inside your pressure cooker.
-Place your whole (small enough pumpkin to fit in your Instant Pot) in whole or cut into large pieces and arranged so it fits inside with the lid on.
+Put water and vegetable steamer basket inside your pressure cooker.
+Place your whole pumpkin inside (though cook time will be longer for this, think it is better in pieces) or cut into large pieces.

 - Cook